Klára Koukalová: 2015

 Koukalová began the 2015 season at the Shenzhen Open.
 Seeded fifth, she lost in the first round to Anna Karolína Schmiedlová.
 After Shenzhen, she competed at the Hobart International where she was the sixth seed and last year finalist.
 Despite winning the first set 6-0, she was defeated in the first round by Kurumi Nara.
 At the Australian Open, she beat Australian wildcard Storm Sanders in the first round.
 In the second round, she fell to Julia Görges.

 In Antwerp, Koukalová was eliminated in the first round by qualifier Francesca Schiavone.
 At the Dubai Championships, she lost in the first round to Tsvetana Pironkova.
 She fell in the first round of qualifying at the Qatar Open to Hsieh Su-wei.
 Seeded fifth at the Malaysian Open, she was defeated in the second round by Carina Witthöft.
-At the Indian Wells Masters, she beat two-time champion Daniela Hantuchová in her first-round match.
+At the Indian Wells Open, she beat two-time champion Daniela Hantuchová in her first-round match.
 In the second round, she lost to 16th seed Madison Keys.
 At the Miami Open, she was beaten in the first round by Kristina Mladenovic.
 In Katowice, she lost her quarterfinals match to top seed and home crowd favorite, Agnieszka Radwańska.

 Seeded third at the Slovak Open, she was defeated in the first round by eventual champion Danka Kovinić.
 At the Italian Open, Koukalová lost in the first round of qualifying to Anna Karolína Schmiedlová.
 In Germany at the Nürnberger Versicherungscup, Koukalová was defeated in the second round by second seed Angelique Kerber.
-Competing at the second Grand Slam tournament of the year, the French Open, she lost in the first round to Danka Kovinić.
+Competing at the French Open, she lost in the first round to Danka Kovinić.